ucbugg/learn.ucbugg/ucbugg/chapters/character-animation.md

 ![Maya Image](/images/character-animation/goon_007.png)

 Next I want to articulate how Goon begins to come up from his crouch and begin his jump so I put a key on frame 22 of Goon coming up out of the crouch and beginning to jump, though he is still on the ground.
-Here’s what I came up with:
+Here's what I came up with:

 ![Maya Image](/images/character-animation/goon_008.png)